-Bartlesville Radio » News » Tornado Damage in Bartlesville
+Bartlesville Radio » News » Tornado Damage in Bartlesville and Barnsdall - Schools Closed

 There were also reports of major damage in Barnsdall with more than 1,800 customers without power.

 There is a reports of major damage on the east side of town.
-There is a triage center on east of downtown.
+There is a triage center at the fieldhouse.

 Pawhuska Schools has opened its old gym for people effected to stay.